wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-leverage-next-generation-protection/includes/2-intelligent-protections.md

 ## Always-on protection

-Microsoft Defender for Endpoint and Microsoft Defender Antivirus use always-on protection to scan files and processes on the protected computer and intercept threats before they can run code.
+Microsoft Defender for Endpoint and Microsoft Defender Antivirus both use always-on protection to scan files and processes on the protected computer and intercept threats before they can run code.
 Always-on protection includes:

 - **Real-time protection.** Files are scanned as soon as they are downloaded and any processes are scanned rapidly.
 The user doesn't experience any significant delays caused by this scanning but remains well protected.
 - **Behavior monitoring.** As well as being scanned for virus signatures, processes have their behavior tracked to spot suspicious patterns of behavior.